 Trade and Investment

 The security environment in Yemen has greatly hampered the development of commercial ties.
 Trade with Yemen remains limited.
-In 2014, total Australian exports to Yemen amounted to $400 million.
+In 2015, total Australian goods exports to Yemen amounted to $385 million.
 These comprised mainly wheat products, as well as dairy and vegetable items.